djmosc/advanced-custom-fields-widget-relationship-field-add-on/README.md

 #About

-This add-on to Advanced Custom Fields allows you to filter widgets on a page-by-page basis.
+This plugin is an add-on for Advanced Custom Fields.
+It allows you to use an ACF "relationship" field to choose widgets at a page level.

 # Installation